bmmtstb/dynamically-gated-similarities/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is expected that all joints have 2D coordinates, but 3D should be possible with minor adjustments.
+If joints have three-dimensions in the given code, it is expected, that the third dimension is the joint visibility.

 Images in PyTorch have shape: ``[B x C x H x W]`` and for plotting in matplotlib ``[B x H x W x C]``.
 Single images don't have the first dimension ``[C x H x W]``.